linuxserver/docker-mods/README.md

 ## Cloudflare tunnels

-In case you use cloudflare tunnels, real IP might be reported in containers as 127.0.0.1 In this case, please add below to HTTP section of nginx.conf.
+In case you use Cloudflare tunnels, real IP might be reported in containers as 127.0.0.1.
+In this case, please add below to `http` section of `nginx.conf`.

 From: